DeFilippis/academic-kickstart/content/home/judging.md

 $$\mid \text{Rate for Reps - Rate for Dems} \mid $$

 We award prizes to the submissions that maximize the above quantities, giving at least two prizes in each category.
 However, we will reward any question that is submitted that we consider to be "high quality."

-* We reserve the right to use our discretion to reward questions that are particularly unique or clever, over and above the strict quantitative criteria described above.

-* To give some context as to what constitutes a "high-quality" submission, the best questions we have designed so far are able to generate an accuracy differential of 50% between Republicans and Democrats on a large sample of online participants.
-That is, on average a Republican or a Democrat is 50% more likely to get these questions correct than their political counterpart.
-It is likely that questions that achieve similar results will be rewarded at least $100.00 (depending on the total number of high-quality submissions).